-If the Authority becomes aware of a concentration that was not notified, in infringement of the Competition Act, it may initiate an ex officio investigation.
-This investigation may also be opened when the Authority's clearance decision was based on false or incorrect information provided by the parties or when parties disregarded conditions or obligations imposed by the Authority.
-In the event of lack of notification, the Authority gives notice to the undertakings of the situation of non-compliance so that they may lodge the notification.
-The opening of this investigation may entail the following negative consequences to the undertakings concerned:
+If the Authority becomes aware of a concentration that was not notified, in infringement of the Competition Act, it may initiate an ex officio investigation and order the parties to notify.
+The Supreme Court and the Lisbon Appeals Court, ruling on the transaction which later became case 80/2005, Alliance Santé et al./Alliance Unichem, recently confirmed the broad powers of the Authority to open ex officio investigations (see Judgments of 6 and 12 July 2006, respectively, available at www.dgsi.pt).
+Such investigations may also be opened when the Authority's clearance decision was based on false or incorrect information provided by the parties or when parties disregarded conditions or obligations imposed by the Authority, and entail the following negative consequences to the undertakings concerned:

-- the deadlines for the Authority to decide are significantly increased to 90 working-days for Phase I and an additional 90 working-day deadline for Phase II (see question 3.6 below); - the filing fees increase to double the amount originally due in case of an ex officio investigation (see question 3.9 below); - the Authority may also decide, when justifiable, to apply a periodic penalty payment of up to 5% of the average daily turnover in the preceding year, for each day of delay.
+- the deadlines for the Authority to decide are significantly increased to 90 working days for Phase I and an additional 90 working-day deadline for Phase II (see question 3.6 below); - the filing fees increase to double the amount originally due in case of an ex officio investigation (see question 3.9 below); and - the Authority may also decide, when justifiable, to apply a periodic penalty payment of up to 5% of the average daily turnover in the preceding year, for each day of delay.